List of Funded Mental Health Startups (2025)

 3. How do I find recently funded mental health startups?

-Fundraise Insider tracks funding rounds and provides verified contact info for decision-makers at newly funded startups.
+Fundraise Insider tracks funding rounds and provides healthcare sales leads with verified contact info for decision makers at newly funded startups.
 You’ll know exactly who to pitch and when.

 4. Who are the right people to contact at these companies?